MPP Rebuttals to Claims from Opponents of Cannabis Regulation

 Concerns about Addiction and Gateway

 Cannabis is far less addictive than alcohol and tobacco, and the “gateway theory” has been debunked repeatedly.
-Most recently, in 2017 the National Academies of Sciences, Engineering, and Medicine reported that there is no substantial link between cannabis use and the use of other illegal drugs.
-The vast majority of people who have used cannabis never try any other drugs.
+In 2017, the National Academies of Sciences, Engineering, and Medicine reported that there is no substantial link between cannabis use and the use of other illegal drugs.
+Moreover, studies show many cannabis consumers are able to reduce or eliminate their use of other drugs, including opiate prescriptions.

 Claims a Study Found for Every Dollar in Taxes, Colorado Spends $4.50 in Social Costs

-This “study” has been widely lambasted as junk science.
+This “study” has been widely lambasted as junk science, which it is.
 The bulk of the study’s cited costs of legalization in Colorado result from a supposed increase in dropout rates.
-In reality, the cannabis use for teens has not increased, and graduation rates are up.
+In reality, the cannabis use for teens has decreased, and graduation rates are up.

 Concerns about Developing Brains of Adults Under 25